 The first time I chose to rely upon God was when I went to university for four years in Canada.
 My first year, I was out of touch with the religious world because I was very focused on school.
 I was meeting all these Canadians, and we were partying a lot.
 I mean, it was fun but there was definitely something missing in my life.
 Then I came back second year and I met some Muslim friends.
-And I saw that there was an actual community that went and prayed every Friday in Canada at the university.
+And I saw that there was an actual community that went and prayed every Friday in Canada in the university.
 So I joined them.
-And then I realized, ‘Oh, you’ve been doing that for the first year; not listening to what God has said.’
-I regret what I did the first year of university but when I went back to Islam, it just changed my life again.
+And then I realized, ‘Oh, you’ve been doing that for the first year; kind of not listening to what God has said.’
+I kind of regret what I did the first year of university but when I went back to Islam, it just changed my life again.
 It’s not that I doubted faith or had no faith in God.
 I guess I wasn’t concentrating; I just wasn’t focused.
 A lot of elements changed when I realized that what I did in the first year was wrong.
 When I started praying, it was like a magical moment where, especially that first time, I went to the prayer room.
-It was surprising because I was in a huge room and I saw all these other Muslims and I was in a foreign country in North America, in Canada, Montreal, a very French province.
+It was surprising ’cause I was in a huge room and I saw all these other Muslims and I was in a foreign country in North America, in Canada, Montreal, a very French province.
 And I looked around and my brothers were all over me and it was nice to be together as one.
 Praying to the same God.
 Believing in one faith.
 It was like a warm feeling inside after I got out of the prayers.
 Everything in my life changed after that day.
 I’m very grateful for that day.
 That was the main pillar of my life.
 It all came out of just one prayer so I was shocked that one prayer would change my life.
 But it was just one—that one prayer, that one Friday prayer that I went with my friends.
 And it just changed the way I thought of life.
 It made me believe that yes there is a God.
 Don’t drink, be good, you know, do good things.
 It just changed it.”

 Jabi’s interview revealed two very special episodes in his life.
-First, when he went to Eid (holy day) prayers with his father for the first time and, second, when he went to prayers while attending university in Canada and made the decision to start praying.
+First, when he went to Eid prayers with his father for the first time and, second, when he went to prayers while attending university in Canada and made the decision to start praying.
 In the first event, Jabi experienced a oneness with his father and with God that he had never experienced before.
 In the second event, he made a decision that he wanted to rely upon God in his daily life.

-This reminds me of the idea, “We are not adults until we reject our parents’ religion.”
+This reminds me of the idea that we are not adults until we reject our parents’ religion.
 It does not mean literally “reject,” but that we each have to come to a place in our lives where we take on faith for ourselves and not because of anyone else, especially parents.
 I grew up being very immersed in Judaism but as an adult I’ve had to come to terms with the faith and God of my understanding which is broader than the Jewish theology I grew up with, even though I still very much love being Jewish.
 I believe the lesson is that no one can tell us what our faith journey is meant to be.
 Even the atheist gets to define exactly the God he/she is rejecting!